 - 4.2.3.11 To return to the Batch Table and apply the updated retention times and qualifier ion ratios, select the Exit button, answer Yes, and in the Batch Table select Analyze Batch, or F5. - 4.2.4 General Batch Review (Additional or more restrictive criteria may be included in the designated Analytical method) - 4.2.4.1 The lab criterion for acceptable calibration curve R will be defined in the appropriate analytical method. - 4.2.4.2 A minimum of four calibration points are required for a valid curve.
-If the confirmation decision point is removed from the curve, the new administrative cutoff will be the lowest calibrator that meets quality assurance requirements. - 4.2.4.3 Outliers are highlighted in the Batch Table with the color codes blue and red, for below or above acceptable limits (respectively). - 4.2.4.4 The default criterion for accuracy is that each calibrator result should agree with the target value + 20%.
-For values below 10ng/mL the results should be within + 30% of the target value. - 4.2.4.5 The default criteria for a defining a positive result and reporting criteria are defined in the appropriate analytical methods. - 4.2.4.6 Manual integration should not be needed frequently.
+If the confirmation decision point is removed from the curve, the new administrative cutoff will be the lowest calibrator that meets quality assurance requirements. - 4.2.4.3 Outliers are highlighted in the Batch Table with the color codes blue and red, for below or above acceptable limits (respectively). - 4.2.4.4 The default criterion for accuracy is that each calibrator result should agree with the target value $\pm$ 20%.
+For values below 10 ng/mL the results should be within $\pm$ 30% of the target value. - 4.2.4.5 The default criteria for a defining a positive result and reporting criteria are defined in the appropriate analytical methods. - 4.2.4.6 Manual integration should not be needed frequently.
 When it is needed, it is enabled with the Start/End Manual Integration Tool in the Compound Information section of the Batch Table. - 4.2.4.7 Manual integration is accomplished by left-clicking and dragging on the black boxes at peak start and end.
-Spurious peaks can be deleted by selecting the Start/End Manual Integration tool, right clicking in Compound Information, and selecting Zero Peak.
 (Adjustments to the Retention time windows in the Data Analysis method should be made if excessive manual integration is needed.) - 4.2.4.8 Review the results for each analyte in the Batch.
-Check for outliers, R values, and check QC values. - 4.2.4.9 When Batch review is complete, Save the Batch. - 4.2.5 Generating Reports - 4.2.5.1 Select Report/Generate and navigate to the report template (Ex ISP\Summary\07\LCMS\1Qual), select it, then select OK.
-Once the report has generated, print it, then select the appropriate ISTD template report (Ex - Quant Report\ISTD\Calibration\B\05\00) and print it.
-Alternatively, the generated reports may be saved as electronic files (Ex - pdfs) and stored electronically per any requirements in the ISP-FS Quality Manual. - 4.2.5.2 The Queue Viewer, which allows you to track the report generation process, will open automatically.
-Depending on the size of the Batch, report generation may take approximately 5-20 minutes. - 4.3 Addition of New Compounds to Existing Methods
+Check for outliers, R values, and check QC values. - 4.2.4.9 When Batch review is complete, Save the Batch. - 4.2.5 Generating Reports - 4.2.5.1 Select Report/Generate and navigate to the report method (Ex ISP\Summary\07\ LCMS\1Qual), select it, then select OK.
+Alternatively, the generated reports may be saved as electronic files (Ex pdfs) and stored electronically per any requirements in the ISP-FS Quality Manual. - 4.2.5.2 The Queue Viewer, which allows you to track the report generation process, will open automatically.
+Depending on the size of the Batch, report generation may take approximately 5-20 minutes. - 4.3 Addition of New Compounds to Existing Methods - 4.3.1 Determine transitions based on literature review (Minimum of 2 references should be reviewed) or use on Optimizer. - 4.3.2 Dilute appropriately (for example $\sim 10 \mu L$ of a 1mg/mL solution standard in 1mL of methanol.)